 When traveling the world, there are some things you have just have to experience.
-Check out our tips and don't miss out on these awesome experiences.
+Check out our tips for travelers and don't miss out on these awesome experiences.

 Here's some ideas of things to do to make sure your semester abroad is complete: